 Here is an example of a Chapter 13 bankruptcy debt that was non-dischargeable in bankruptcy.
 Bankruptcy Debts caused by willful and malicious acts cannot be discharged in bankruptcy.

-- Guard orders a prisoner to expose various parts of her body.
+- Guard orders a prisoner to do something that is not acceptable.

 - The prisoner files a Court action against the prison guard.